-It's not for me to say that the sole reason for roasting a turkey is so that you can make soup from the carcass later.
-But I will say this: if you've ever experienced any sort of disappointment about how your turkey turned out like maybe the white meat was too dry and overcooked, you should know that the carcass is the turkey's way of making it up to you.
+It's a stretch to say that the sole reason for roasting a turkey is so that you can make soup from the carcass later.
+But if you've ever been disappointed by how your turkey turned out, like maybe the white meat was a bit dry and overcooked, the carcass is the turkey's way of making it up to you.

-(This is true even if your turkey was perfectly moist and crispy and flavorful, by the way.)
+(And if your turkey was perfectly moist and crispy and flavorful, making soup is just an added bonus.)

 As a matter of fact, it happens to be the very best thing you can do with a turkey carcass.
 You'll probably have to cut it up first, which you can do using a good set of kitchen shears.
 And you can wrap up the parts you don't use and freeze them.